 Ristorante Millennium da Pippo

-Ristorante Millennium da Pippo is a reliable Italian restaurant located on the elite Andrássy Avenue, Budapest’s most famous street that’s often compared to the Champs-Élysées.
-The restaurant is on the section farther from the city center, away from the noisy downtown.
-The place's interior pulls inspiration from the century-old subway stations located underneath Andrássy (not that patrons need much of a reminder: on the outdoor terrace they can actually feel the ground slightly shake every time a train passes).
+Ristorante Millennium da Pippo is a reliable Italian restaurant on Andrássy Avenue, Budapest’s most famous street that’s often compared to the Champs-Élysées.
+The place's interior pulls inspiration from the century-old subway stations located underneath Andrássy (not that you will need a reminder: on the outdoor terrace you can feel the ground slightly shake every time a train passes).

 Apart from the usual suspects, the long menu includes some dishes like burrata cheese (€11) and cannoli (€5) that rarely appear elsewhere in Budapest.
 Pippo flaunts its Sicilian heritage with some excellently-prepared foods from the region such as the vegetarian pasta alla norma (with eggplant and tomato sauce; €10) and the strozzapreti pasta with Sicilian pesto (€10).
 Although flavorful, the seafood risotto (€13) could use more shrimp, squid, and octopus at the expense of black mussels.
 Desserts are a highlight—the generously-portioned homemade cannoli, the zabaione, the tiramisu, and the creamy panna cotta (all €5) are all exactly as they should be.

-Service, unfortunately, can be a letdown at Millennium da Pippo, especially when compared with similar long-running Italian restaurants in Budapest.
-And the strict “no tap water” policy certainly doesn’t help endear customers.
-Price points are high by Budapest standards (three-courses with a glass of wine can easily run to €40 per person), although they can be justified by the prestigious location.
+Pippo's service, unfortunately, can be a letdown, and the strict “no tap water” policy certainly doesn’t help endear customers.
+Price points are on the higher end by Budapest standards: a three-course meal with a glass of wine can easily run to €40 per person, although it's partly justified by the prestigious location.